Inside Thailand’s ‘rampant’ tiger cruelty as cats abused in zoos for tourist selfies

 “To our knowledge, we are the first group to expose the animals having lit lighter flames shoved under their noses, as well as the first to expose the animals being hit repeatedly with long sticks at these facilities, including in the face.”

-The rise of social media platforms and the “very widespread” fashion for taking ‘selfies’ have been blamed for increasing animal abuse worldwide, with Elisa Allen, PETA Vice President of UK Programmes & Operations, telling The Independent: “The quest for a ‘cute’ selfie or a few ‘likes’ on social media has fuelled a lucrative worldwide market of exploitation and cruelty.”
+The rise of social media platforms and the “very widespread” fashion for taking selfies have been blamed for increasing animal abuse worldwide, with Elisa Allen, PETA vice president of UK programmes and operations, telling The Independent: “The quest for a ‘cute’ selfie or a few ‘likes’ on social media has fuelled a lucrative worldwide market of exploitation and cruelty.”

-She cited the example of Tiger Temple in Western Thailand, which was reportedly bringing in $6 million a year from ticket sales before it was shut down following years of allegations of illegal breeding and trafficking in the endangered cats.
+She cited the example of Tiger Temple in western Thailand, which was reportedly bringing in $6m a year from ticket sales before it was shut down following years of allegations of illegal breeding and trafficking in the endangered cats.

-Tigers are an endangered species with only 148 to 189 wild tigers left in all of Thailand, according to the World Wildlife Fund (WWF).
-The Environmental Investigation Agency (EIA) estimated that there were at least 1,962 captive tigers in over 63 facilities in the country in 2019, its latest figures.
+Tigers are an endangered species with only 148 to 189 wild tigers left in all of Thailand, according to the World Wide Fund for Nature (WWF).
+The Environmental Investigation Agency (EIA) estimated that there were at least 1,962 captive tigers in over 63 facilities in the country in 2019, in its latest figures.

 They confirmed they visited zoos in every part of Thailand and so believed that what they witnessed at the 11 locations “represents very well the situation of tigers around the country”.